zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 files.
 These files get copied into an Oracle Database (under the covers of VBCS) and are actually accessed using the same type of RESTful APIs as those used for service connections (more on this in Lab 4).

+ NOTE: For this lab you will need three data files (Product.csv, ProductOrder.csv, and ProductOrderLine.csv), if you have not already downloaded them they may be obtained from GitHub as a .zip file named [vbcsfiles.zip](https://github.com/oracle/learning-library/blob/master/ospa-library/appdev/application-development-lab/files/vbcsfiles.zip); download the file and expand it to find the following three files (keep them handy they will be used later in this lab):
+- Product.csv
+- ProductOrder.csv
+- ProductOrderLine.csv

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A fourth file 'AppDev_Endpoints.txt' will be used in a later lab.
+<br/><br/>

 1. If you have logged out of the Oracle Cloud, please log back in and return to your VBCS application.
 On the left-hand side of the Visual Builder interface is a navigator